demisto/content-docs/docs/integrations/code-conventions.md

 ### CommandRunner

-CommandRunner is a Class to run executing multiple commands, return all the valid results and a human readable summary table of commands that succeded and commands that returned an error.
+CommandRunner is a Class for executing multiple commands, return all the valid results and a human readable summary table of commands that succeded and commands that returned an error.

 In order to use this functionality, create a List of `CommandRunner.Command`, and call `CommandRunner.run_commands_with_summary(commands)`.